Laci1953/HiTech-C-compiler-enhanced/README.md

 Large C source files can now be compiled, without any problem (see the TESTS folder for some examples).

 The C compiler's modified source files are included.

+To implement on your computer the enhanced HiTech C, you need to copy the appropriate .HEX files (according to your hardware), here I will use the "generic" names, then:

+>LOAD CPP
+>LOAD P1
+>LOAD CGEN
+>LOAD OPTIM
+>LOAD Z80AS
+>PIP ZAS.COM=Z80AS.COM